Career Development Awards

 • How do you promote the field and provide stewardship for the discipline?

 2. CV or Resume: CV or resume should clearly note status as a current Graduate Student, Postdoctoral Fellow, or must include the date of degree for Early Career Professional eligibility.

-Award Eligibility The Awards are intended to partially offset travel expenses for attendance at the Annual Meeting to enable participation from those who might not otherwise be able to attend the Meeting so they may benefit from conference programming, network, and establish connections with the potential for career-long impact.
+The Awards are intended to partially offset travel expenses for attendance at the Annual Meeting to enable participation from those who might not otherwise be able to attend the meeting so they may benefit from conference programming, network, and establish connections with the potential for career-long impact.
 The applicant must be:

-The award recipients will receive a complimentary registration to attend the meeting and a stipend in the amount of $599 to assist with travel expenses to and from the meeting.
+The award recipients will receive a complimentary registration to attend the meeting.

 Make sure your Application meets all the requirements above.
 (Online Application Form, including CV/Resume, Statement of Career Goals, and Letter of Support).